Unto Perfection

 Your Moderation

 Some of us are wired to be extreme, always looking for boundary conditions, testing and exploring.
-We want to know our limits, how things work, and why things are the way they are.
+We want to know our limits, how and things work the way they do.
 This can be a good thing, and it can also be problematic.

 God tells us to let our moderation be known unto all men (Php 4:5a), relating this to the fact that He’s at hand, close by, imminently revealing Himself. (b) He evidently values stability, precision, an evenness of spirit that’s perfectly under our control, and would have this on constant display in us for all to inspect.